Nanaimo is now officially the FIRST Canadian city to adopt the new accessible icon to represent the universal access for persons with disability.

 - “Presents the person as alone, immobile, and vulnerable”

 - “They look like they are waiting to be pushed by someone”

 New accessible icon comments include:

 - “It is modern and sleek, portraying legs, arms and a body forward in motion suggesting independence, strength, inclusiveness, activity, and participation”

 The new accessible icon project has been endorsed by many organizations including:

 - City of Phoenix, AZ, USA

 - US Treasury

-Vancouver Island University has changed their accessible pavement markings.
-Here’s a link to VIU News reporting their support.
+Vancouver Island University has already changed their accessible pavement markings.

-We won’t go into all of the details and reasons of why we are supporting this, and of why this is important and needed because it’s already explained at: http://accessibleicon.org.
-Please take a look!
+We won’t go into all of the small details of why we fully support this and why it is so important as most of this information is already explained at accessibleicon.org.